 What Is Black Rot?

-Black rot is a fungal infection that can affect fruit, branches, and foliage of affected trees.
+Black rot is a fungal diseasse that can affect fruit, branches, and foliage of affected trees.
 While the damage can be extensive, it can usually be managed through proper care and rarely needs to be treated with fungicide.

 How To Identify Black Rot